14sudharsan/MacAddress/README.md

 git clone https://github.com/14sudharsan/MacAddress.git

-Step 2 Invoke the following command to execute wrapper script
+Step 2 Invoke the following command to execute wrapper script setup-getmacid.sh

-It will automatically create docker image from docker file and will spawn docker container from the same image
+First it will automatically create docker image from docker file

+Then spawn docker container from the same image

 # Usage